 Dear Supporters,

-Here is how you can get ready to give:
+Here’s how you can get ready to give: